FOR THE YEAR ENDED MARCH 31 2017

 The Consolidated Financial Statements of the Company are prepared in accordance withrelevant Accounting Standards AS-21 AS-23 and AS-27 issued by the Institute of CharteredAccountants of India and forms a part of this Annual Report.

-Being a Responsible Corporate Citizen your Company has regularly undertaken variousinitiatives for the continual improvement in Safety Health and Environment (SHE) at theworks and surrounding areas.
+Being a Responsible Corporate Citizen your Company has regularly undertaken variousinitiatives for the continual improvement in Health Safety and Environment (HSE) at theworks and surrounding areas.

-Your Company is a recipient of various safety laurels from the Regulatory Authoritieson the State level as stated above during the year.
+Your Company is a recipient of various safety laurels from the Regulatory Authoritieson the State level (National Safety Council - India and Industry Energy & LabourDept. the Government of Maharashtra) as stated above during the year.
 Security systemhas been upgraded like awareness training evacuation drills to meet the new challenges.

 Pursuant to Section 134(5) of the Companies Act 2013 the Board of Directors to thebest of their knowledge and ability confirm that:

-f) the Directors have advised proper systems to ensure compliance with provisionsof applicable laws and that such systems were adequate and operating effectively.
+f) they have advised proper systems to ensure compliance with provisions of applicablelaws and that such systems were adequate and operating effectively.

-In accordance with the provisions of the Act and the Articles of Association of theCompany Mrs. Sarita Garware Ramsay and Ms. Sonia Garware Directors of the Company retire byrotation at the ensuing Annual General Meeting and being eligible have offeredthemselves for re-appointment.
+In accordance with the provisions of the Act and the Articles of Association of theCompany Mrs. Monika Garware Modi and Mr. M. S. Adsul Directors of the Company retire byrotation at the ensuing Annual General Meeting and being eligible have offered themselvesfor re-appointment.

 Key Managerial Personnel

-The Company's policy on Directors' appointment and remuneration and other mattersprovided in Section 178(3) of the Act has been disclosed in the corporate governancereport which forms part of the Directors' Report.
+The Company's policy on Directors' appointment and remuneration and other matters asprovided in Section 178(3) of the Act has been disclosed in the corporate governancereport which forms part of the Directors' Report.

-22. Internal Financial Control Systems and their Adequacy
+22. Internal Financial Control Systems And Their Adequacy

 The Company has in place well defined and adequate internal controls commensurate withthe size of the Company and the same were operating effectively throughout the year.